oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/DesignPatterns/pipe_array/README.md

 ```

 ## Key Concepts
-* A design pattern to generate a array of pipes in DPC++
+* A design pattern to generate an array of pipes in DPC++
 * Static loop unrolling through template metaprogramming

 ## License